-Many US consumers are familiar with the bigger wireless carriers of Verizon, AT&T, T-Mobile, and Sprint.
+Many US consumers are familiar with the bigger wireless carriers of Verizon, AT&T, and T-Mobile.
 Far fewer are well-versed when it comes to the topic of Mobile Virtual Network Operators (MVNOs).

 These network operators license the towers and coverage from the tier-one providers and offer their own phones, rate plans, and customer service.

-Let’s take a look at one in particular: GreatCall — an MVNO which caters to the senior citizen demographic.
+Let’s take a look at one in particular: Lively — an MVNO which caters to the senior citizen demographic.

 Founded in 2006, this California-based carrier specializes in products and services aimed at older users.
 Its current portfolio includes a pair of phones and two medical alert devices.
 You’ve heard of the Jitterbug, right?
 This is them.

 In short, not many.
-Customers can purchase a Jitterbug flip phone or a Jitterbug Smart2 smartphone with prices at $100 and $150, respectively.
-The carrier does not provide payment plans for the devices.
+Customers can purchase a Jitterbug Flip2 phone or a Jitterbug Smart3 smartphone with prices at $100 and $150, respectively.